 - Complete the GLD Orientation and begin an application prior to attempting to register for the course.

 - Be classified as a Senior having completed 90+ credit hours.

 - Have at least 75% of your GLD application completed.
 Not having the ePortfolio completed is okay!

 - Ensure that you are registering for UNIV 401 for GLD.

-- UNIV 401 (J11) - Please note that students enrolled in online section J11 in Fall 2019 will be expected to attend a meeting to learn more about the online class format and strategies for successful completion.
+Please note that students enrolled in online UNIV 401 sections are required to attend a meeting to learn more about the online class format and strategies for successful completion.
 Students will be contacted on an individual basis about available meeting times.
 We do not offer overrides for full sections of UNIV 401 for GLD.

 Please contact Lara Lomicka if you have any questions about online UNIV 401.

 Students who, after receiving initial feedback, realize that more time/work is required than they anticipated can choose to begin a later timeline.
 UNIV 401 students must withdraw before the drop/add date specified by the Registrar.
 Students that complete UNIV 401, but do not earn a passing ePortfolio score, and wish to continue work on their ePortfolio the following semester will receive a “hybrid support” method of USC Connect support: